jamestse1114/Open-source-Tools-for-Solar-Energy-Site-Selection/README.md

 After running the tools, the output will be a set of raster files representing the suitability scores of different locations for renewable energy installation based on each MCDA method.

 To start using it, you'll need to install Python and some essential libraries.
-Please refer to the [Installation Guide](#) for detailed instructions.
 Once you have the prerequisites installed, you can download or clone this repository.